- Basic Job Submission

 The following example specifies a scratch space requirement of 5GB.
 Note however that if you do this, the scheduler will set a filesize limit of 5GB.
 If you then try to create a file larger than that, your job will automatically be killed, so be sure to specify a size large enough for your needs.

-Jobs charged to the high-priority account take precedence over jobs charged to normal priority accounts, as well as low priority (e.g. scavenger queue) jobs.
-And normal priority jobs take precedence over low priority jobs.
-No job will preempt another job (i.e., kick it off a node once it starts execution) regardless of priority, with the exception of jobs in the scavenger queue, which will be preempted by any job with a higher priority.
+Jobs charged to the high-priority allocation take precedence over non-paid jobs.
+No job will preempt another job regardless of priority, with the exception of jobs in the serial queue, which will be preempted by any job with a higher priority.

-To submit jobs to an account other than your default
+To submit jobs to an allocation other than your default

 -A option to

 For more information on allocations, including monitoring usage of your allocation, see the section Allocations.

 If you want to be notified via email when your job completes, you can